timmo001/system-bridge-site/assets/data/running.md

 #### Systemd Service

 Here is an example systemd service.
-Note this runs as root, so you will need to have run the install commands as root for this to run.
+This runs as root, so you will need to have run the install commands as root for this to run.

 ```bash
 [Unit]